 The figures reflect the administration’s overall efforts to curb the number of people arriving in the US, including refugees.
 Trump has slashed budgets for agencies and programs that work on resettlement, and lowered the cap on the maximum number of refugees the US can accept this year from 45,000 to 30,000, even though last year’s total fell quite a bit short of the threshold.

 Meanwhile, Canada plans to welcome 29,950 refugees this year.
-It’s a healthy bump from 2018’s total, but still smaller than the nearly 47,000 refugees Canada resettled in 2016, a record for the country (Canada separately has a not-so-great record on asylum seekers.)
+It’s a healthy bump from 2018’s total, but still smaller than the nearly 47,000 refugees Canada resettled in 2016, a record for the country (Canada separately has a not-so-great record on asylum seekers who turn up at the border).

 The Trump administration’s tightening of refugee admittance appears to be a boon for Ottawa, which for decades has branded itself as a tolerant government welcoming of refugees.
 It’s a narrative promoted by liberal prime minister Justin Trudeau, who came into office in 2015, and one that has thrived since Trump’s election the following year.